Costello van Steenis: Bellator MMA

 Making his Bellator debut, van Steenis faced Steve Skrzat on 20 October 2017, at Bellator 185.
 He won the bout by first-round submission.

 Van Steenis faced Kevin Fryer on 25 May 2018, at Bellator 200.
 He won the fight by first-round TKO.

 Van Steenis faced Chris Honeycutt at Bellator 210 on 30 November 2018.
 He won the bout by split decision.

 Van Steenis faced Mike Shipman on 22 June 2019, at Bellator 223.
 He won the bout by knockout in the second round.

 Van Steenis faced John Salter on 8 November 2019, in the main event of Bellator 233.
 He lost the fight by unanimous decision.

 Van Steenis was scheduled to face Fabian Edwards on 16 May 2020, at Bellator London 3.
 However, the event was cancelled due to the COVID-19 pandemic.
 The bout was rebooked for 26 September 2020 at Bellator Milan 2.
 He won the bout by split decision.

 Van Steenis faced Kamil Oniszczuk on 29 October 2022, at Bellator 287.
 He won the bout by submission via brabo choke in the second round.

-Van Steenis faced Douglas Lima on 12 May 2023 at Bellator 296.
+Van Steenis faced former Bellator Welterweight Champion Douglas Lima on 12 May 2023 at Bellator 296.
 He lost the bout via unanimous decision.

 Van Steenis faced Gregory Babene at Bellator Champions Series 2 on 17 May 2024.
 He won the fight via submission in the second round.